 Part D: English/Hindi

-For this section, candidates have the option to choose either English or Hindi as per their convenience.
+For this section, candidates have the option to choose either English or Hindi at their convenience.
 The purpose of this section is to understand the command over the language.
 Only then candidates can communicate effectively.
 If a candidate chooses English, the questions will be in the form of:

 - Comprehension passage